marco2012/AutoWiFi/README.md

 # AutoWiFi

+### Automatically login to WiFi networks

-### AppleScript to automatically login to free WiFi
+This AppleScript allows you to automatically login to WiFi, without manually inserting credentials each time.

-This AppleScript opens the network page on Google Chrome, it fills the login form and connects automatically.
-It saves a lot of time.
+It opens the network page on Google Chrome, fills the login form and connects automatically, saving a lot of time.

 **Supported networks:**
 - Vodafone-WiFi
 - sapienza